Soviet Test 184

 by Jerry Emanuelson, B.S.E.E.

 One of the problems in writing about Kazakhstan is the names of regions and cities.
+(To avoid confusion, it is necessary to get this matter out of the way before discussing the EMP tests.)
 Until 1991, the names used were generally transliterations of the Russian names.
 After Kazakhstan regained its independence, many of the names were changed, and the use of the Kazakh language began to return, although Russian is still more commonly spoken in most of the country.
 In English, both Russian and Kazakh names are transliterated (given an English phonetic spelling) since both the Russian and Kazakh languages use the Cyrillic alphabet.
 (More precisely, the Kazakh language has used the Cyrillic alphabet for the past several decades in Kazakhstan.)

 There are also some subtle differences in how certain names are transliterated when the Kazakh language is used.
-The Russians call a city Karaganda, but many Kazakhstanis prefer either Karagandy or Qaraghandy (depending upon the extent they wish to emphasize the precise placement of the tongue at the beginning of the word).
+The Russians called a region Karaganda, but many Kazakhstanis prefer either Karagandy or Qaraghandy (depending upon the extent they wish to emphasize the precise placement of the tongue at the beginning of the word).
 Although the K spelling is easier for most English-speakers to read, the Q emphasizes the correct placement of the tongue at the start of pronouncing the syllable.
+Most Kazakhstan place names tend to have a slight accent on the last syllable.

 On this page, I will generally use the most commonly accepted Kazakh transliteration (although Russia still leases many of the military and space facilities in Kazakhstan, and Russian is still one of the two official languages and is the dominant language in most areas).
 There is apparently a lot of disagreement among Kazakhstanis who speak English whether the proper English transliteration of the name of a large city in central Kazakhstan that was strongly affected by the 1962 EMP should be Karaganda, Karagandy or Qaraghandy.
-The official seal of the city appears to use the Kazakh language, but the Russian pronunciation seems to be more common in the area.
-It seems to be much more common to use the Russian spelling and pronunciation for the name of the city (Karaganda), but to use the Kazakh pronunciation of Qaraghandy for the name of the oblast (the state or province).
+The official seal of the city uses the Kazakh language, but the Russian pronunciation for the city seems to be much more common.
+It is much more common to use the Russian spelling and pronunciation for the name of the city (Karaganda), but to use the Kazakh pronunciation of Qaraghandy for the name of the oblast (the state or province).
+Therefore, I will use the Russian spelling for the name of the city.

-Almaty was the capital city of Kazakhstan until December, 1997, when the capital was changed to Astana.
+Almaty was the capital city of Kazakhstan until December 1997, when the capital was changed to Astana.
 Astana was known as Tselinograd and Aqmola at various times during the Soviet era (but Astana literally means capital).
+The region around the capital city, however, is still called the Aqmola region.

 I will try to provide as much accurate information as possible about this series of high-altitude nuclear tests, although there is a considerable amount of information about the EMP effects of these particular tests that I would very much like to know more about.
 I will also try to be very careful about accuracy since some of the available information is inaccurate, even in respectable publications. and I don't want to add to the confusion.
 For example, one article that provides a lot of good information, that is mostly consistent with other sources, is "The 'K' Project: Soviet Nuclear Tests in Space" by Anatoly Zak in Nonproliferation Review, Vol. 13, No. 1, March 2006.
 However, that article has the altitudes of some of the 1962 tests wrong, as can be verified with both authoritative United States and Russian sources.

 The first two 1961 high-altitude tests (Test 88 and Test 115) were launched from Kapustin Yar toward the southwest, and were detonated nearby over Russian territory, about 20 miles southwest of the Russian city of Volgograd (formerly called Stalingrad).
-EMP effects from those tests have not been publicized.
+EMP effects from those tests have not been publicized, although they must have been large, especially from the Thunder test.
 The September 6, 1961 Thunderstorm test used a Soviet AA guided missile to carry the nuclear weapon, which targeted a payload carried by a high-altitude balloon floating at an altitude of 22.7 kilometers.
 The October 6, 1961 Thunder test used the larger R-5 missile to carry the larger 40-kiloton weapon to a higher altitude.

 The missiles in the K Project were all launched from Kapustin Yar toward the Saryshagan ABM test range just west of the town of Saryshagan.
 This was a standard missile flight path for Soviet anti-ballistic missile (ABM) tests.
 (See the map of Kazakhstan below.)
 The Saryshagan ABM test range contained a number of anti-ballistic missile radar systems, and a major reason for the K Project was to test the effects of nuclear EMP on the ABM radar systems.
 All of the missiles fired from from Kapustin Yar in the K Project reportedly reached a maximum altitude of about 500 kilometers, with the nuclear weapons being detonated on the last half of the trajectory as the missile was descending in the direction of Saryshagan.
 All nuclear detonations occurred about 11 minutes after the launch.

 At the time of the K Project, only risky U-2 flights and expensive spy satellites could peer down on this mysterious town (which was a frequent target of such spy activities).
-Now, anyone with an internet connection can zoom in, and even find the only internet cafe in Priozersk, which is in a former public library about one kilometer east of the Saryshagan administrative headquarters.
+Now, anyone with an internet connection can zoom in and learn many details about this once-secret city.
 You can also see the control point for entry into Priozersk on the east-west road near the northwest corner of the town.
 (The control point on the roadway going south is several miles south of the town, and the roadway going off to the northwest appears to be impassable.)
-Certain government agencies in that part of the world don't seem to like the idea of Priozersk being tagged on Wikimapia, though.
-This mysterious town is usually tagged on Wikimapia in Cyrillic, but the tag occasionally disappears, only to reappear later in a different form.
+In the years from 2008 to 2010, certain government agencies in that part of the world didn't seem to like the idea of Priozersk being tagged on Wikimapia.
+This mysterious town was usually tagged on Wikimapia in Cyrillic, but the tag occasionally disappeared, only to reappear later in a different form.
+Much of the former secrecy has been lifted, and Priozersk now even has its own official city web site.
+(If you want to read any of the Kazakhstan web pages, choose "Pyc" on the page to get the Russian language, while using the Google Chrome browser, which includes a Russian-to-English translator function.
+Even if the web page has an "English" option, this will often give you better results.)

-According to Pravda and other sources, Russia is still leasing this test range, and still launches missiles in this Kapustin Yar to Saryshagan trajectory.
-In one test of a Topol-M missile (known by its NATO name of the SS-27) at 1710 UTC/GMT on November 1, 2005, the missile impacted on the Saryshagan test range.
+According to the Voice of Russia, RIA Novosti and Pravda, Russia is still leasing this Saryshagan test range, and still launches missiles in this Kapustin Yar to Saryshagan trajectory.
+In one test of a Topol-M missile (known by its NATO name of the SS-27) on November 1, 2005, the missile impacted on the Saryshagan test range.
 The Topol-M missile has auxiliary engines that fire randomly, to keep the missile on a non-ballistic trajectory to evade traditional ballistic missile defenses.
 The Topol-M is now deployed in the Russian nuclear arsenal.
-The last report of a launch over this test range was on December 5, 2010, when Russia performed a successful launch of an older Topol missile that is similar in capabilities the the United States Minuteman missile.
-That unarmed missile impacted on target in a landfill in the Saryshagan area.
+On December 5, 2010, when Russia performed a successful launch of an older Topol missile that is similar in capabilities the the United States Minuteman missile.
+That unarmed missile also impacted on target in the Saryshagan area.
 (Its launch point was reportedly in the Astrakhan region of Russia, which is somewhat to the south of Kapustin Yar, but the missile was approximately following the same trajectory that they have been using for more than a half century.)
+On December 27, 2013, Russia launched an RS-12M missile from Kapustin Yar to Saryshagan using the exact same flight path as was used for the 1962 Soviet EMP tests, except that the 2013 launch completed its full trajectory and impacted on the Saryshagan missile test range.

 It is along this same missile path, usually between Zhezqazghan and Saryshagan, that the Soyuz spacecraft returning from the International Space Station generally lands.
 (Zhezqazghan is sometimes transliterated as Jezkazgan to make it easier for English speakers to pronounce.)